WayneStratton/Contract/README.md

 4.0 Terms of Payment

 4.1 BILLING SCHEDULE
 We are a small business, and we’re sure you understand how important it is that you pay the invoices that we send you promptly.
 We’re also sure you’ll want to maintain a positive working relationship and keep the project moving forward, so you agree to stick tight to the following payment schedule.
-For design and development projects, Wayne Stratton will invoice you for fifty percent (50%) of the initial fees at point of your accepted estimate, which will act as the deposit.
+For design and development projects, Nuts and Bolts Media, LLC will invoice you for fifty percent (50%) of the initial fees at point of your accepted estimate, which will act as the deposit.
 Deposits are non-refundable unless we cancel your project.
 The remaining balance will be due prior to launch of the completed project.
 If requested in advance, the final payment may be split into two payments, with 25% of the total due once the test site has been approved and the final 25% due upon successful launch.
 Smaller projects such as migrations, site tweaks, or one-off templates will be invoiced for 100% of the total cost before any services are performed.

 4.2 CLIENT AGREEMENT TO PAY
 You agree to pay our initial (1st) invoice upon receipt which will act as a deposit for design or development projects or a full payment for smaller projects.
-In the event payment is not made within 7 days, Wayne Stratton will charge a late payment fee of 5% per week on any overdue and unpaid balance not in dispute, to cover the manpower, interest, and other costs Wayne Stratton pays for carrying overdue invoices.
-In addition, Wayne Stratton reserves the right to stop work until payment is received.
+In the event payment is not made within 7 days, Nuts and Bolts Media, LLC will charge a late payment fee of 5% per week on any overdue and unpaid balance not in dispute, to cover the manpower, interest, and other costs Nuts and Bolts Media, LLC pays for carrying overdue invoices.
+In addition, Nuts and Bolts Media, LLC reserves the right to stop work until payment is received.

 4.3 COLLECTION COSTS
 In the event that we incur legal fees, costs and disbursements in an effort to collect our invoices, in addition to interest on the unpaid balance, you agree to reimburse us for these expenses.